 Call for Proposals for Collaboration Labs (CoLabs)

 The Environmental Resilience Institute (ERI) supports collaborative research and training at the intersection of environmental change and human well-being.
-Our seed funding opportunities facilitate the cross-disciplinary connections needed to form sustainable collaborations.
-By actively building a culture of team research we help surface novel research frameworks, theories, models, and applications.
+Our seed funding facilitates the interdisciplinary connections needed to form sustainable research and multi-sector collaborations that serve the public good.
+By actively building a team culture we help surface novel research frameworks, theories, models, and applications.

 - Up to $30,000 for early-stage projects that are developing teams.